MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 ---

-### Generate PDF Report Figure [8.14]
+### Generate PDF Report Figure [7.2.14]

-The User sends `POST /reports/generate` with sessionId and format="pdf" through the Feedback Gateway to the Report Controller.
+The User sends `POST /reports/generate` with sessionId and format="pdf" (or "json") through the Feedback Gateway to the Report Controller.

-The Report Controller validates the session exists and has a scorecard via the Session Repository and Score Repository.
-If no scorecard exists, it returns `404 Scorecard Not Found`.
+The Report Controller validates the session exists and has a scorecard via PostgreSQL Session Repository and Score Repository.
+If no scorecard exists, returns `404 Scorecard Not Found`.

-A ReportRequest record is created in the Report Repository with status="queued" and format="pdf".
+A ReportRequest record is created in PostgreSQL Report Repository with status="queued" and format.

 The Report Service retrieves comprehensive session data:

-- Session metadata from Session Repository
+- Session metadata from PostgreSQL Session Repository
-- All Turns from Turn Repository
+- All Turns from PostgreSQL Turn Repository
-- Scorecard with items and tips from Score Repository
+- Scorecard with items and tips from PostgreSQL Score Repository
-- Transcript if available from Transcript Repository
+- Transcript if available from PostgreSQL Transcript (stub) and MongoDB EnrichedTranscript
-- Metrics from Metric Repository
+- Metrics from PostgreSQL Metric Repository

 The Report Service assembles the report content: